 2.1.
 General consideration

-Article 6 of the SFDR requires the disclosure of information regarding the sustainability risks and impacts of products and services, as well as the policies and processes for managing these risks.
+Article 6 of the SFDR requires the disclosure of information on the sustainability risks and impacts of products and services, as well as the policies and processes for managing these risks.
 This includes information on how the products contribute to environmental or social objectives and what negative impacts they may have.

 2.2.1.
 DCP – Hybrid Income